 - melted butter (for topping)

-- small bits of farmer cheese (for topping)
+- small bits of farmer cheese for topping (grate the hard type)

 - confectioner’s sugar (for topping)

 I have received concerns that farmer cheese may not be available in your area.
 Please do ask.
 I didn’t know about it until my husband introduced me to it, and then I discovered it was available all along.
 If it isn’t, and you have the motivation, try making your own with the recipe at http://allrecipes.com/recipe/73981/home-made-farmers-cheese/ This will be a soft type.
 I suppose it could be made into a harder style if more whey is removed.